benjaminc8190/apcsa-freedom-project/blog/entry03.md

 ## **Plan**:
 * Make a map for the world
-* Add different models for buildings
+* Make a menu for constructing buildings
-*

 ## **Sources**: